 Finding the Right Term for Modern, Digital Healthcare

-The healthcare industry is evolving at a rapid pace as professionals and facilities look for ways to increase their patient’s access to care while reigning in the overall cost of healthcare.
-As difficult as this challenge can be, digital technology is making it easier for healthcare professionals to communicate with their patients, negating roadblocks in the healthcare system that can impede a patient’s access to medical care and professional advice.
-Instead of having to drive to their local doctor’s office or a specialist in another city, patients, especially those in rural areas, can interface with healthcare providers from the comfort of their own home using live video, audio, and instant messaging.
+The healthcare industry is evolving at a rapid pace as professionals and facilities look for ways to increase their patients’ access to care while decreasing the overall cost of healthcare.
+Fortunately, digital technology is making it easier for healthcare professionals to communicate with their patients, breaking down the barriers that can impede a patient’s access to medical care.

-With new terms like telemedicine, virtual care, and telehealth taking the industry by storm, healthcare professionals need to make sure they’re using the right language when educating patients on the benefits of these new digital tools.
+With new terms like telemedicine and virtual care taking the industry by storm, healthcare professionals need to make sure they’re using the right language when educating patients on the benefits of these new digital tools.
 Learn more about the differences between these terms and how they relate to the digitization of healthcare.

-The term telemedicine refers to the treatment of various conditions and the process of healing a patient without seeing them in person.
-Telemedicine is one aspect of virtual care, but it specifically refers to the medicinal aspect of healthcare.
-Doctors may use telehealth platforms like live video, audio, or instant messaging to address a patient’s concerns and diagnose their condition remotely.
-This may include giving out medical advice and instructions, walking them through at-home exercises and remedies that relieve their condition, or recommending them to a local hospital, specialist, or physician.
-What’s even more exciting is the emergence of telemedicine apps, which gives the patient access to care right from their phone.
+The term telemedicine refers specifically to the treatment of various medical conditions without seeing the patient in person.
+Healthcare providers may use telehealth platforms like live video, audio, or instant messaging to address a patient’s concerns and diagnose their condition remotely.
+This may include giving medical advice, walking them through at-home exercises, or recommending them to a local provider or facility.
+Even more exciting is the emergence of telemedicine apps, which give patients access to care right from their phones or tablets.